Vyral/base-template/_posts/2019-01-21-your-latest-market-update-and-a-word-on-making-2019-your-best.md

 My biggest concern, though, **is that many people are moving down south.** People are retiring or their kids are going off to college, so they figure now’s a good time to downsize and move to a new area.
 This is only going to accelerate over the next few years.

-While the market is uncertain, there’s one thing we can be in control of: **that 2019 will be our best year yet.** I’ve been able to mentor someone recently, and I believe it’s helping me just as much as it is him.
+While the market is uncertain, there’s one thing we can be in control of: **2019 will be our best year yet.** I’ve been able to mentor someone recently, and I believe it’s helping me just as much as it is him.
 Most of life is used finding your purpose, and I think one of the biggest purposes we have is helping others.
 I’m all about helping build others up.&nbsp;

 In David Goggins’ book, “Can’t Hurt Me,” he tells a story about an instructor who taught two trainees how to open a clogged airway.
 Two days later in a skydiving incident, the instructor’s airway became clogged and he was unable to breathe. **He was then saved by the two people he had trained just two days prior.**